 Vibrams are helpful at the waterfalls.
 Some guests may want to bring walking sticks.
 Flip flops and sandals for hanging around the farm.
 All of your shoes will get

 either dusty or muddy depending on whether it is dry or rainy season.
+Bring walking or all-terrain shoes, but not big hiking boots.

 - Biodegradable and natural toiletries - shampoo, conditioner, toothpaste, insect repellent, sunblock and lotions.
 We recommend Burts Bees products for shampoo,